D1m7asis/n8n-nodes-aimlapi/README.md

 - Chat with any LLM available on AI/ML API
 - Generate AI images with supported diffusion and vision models
+- Create AI music and sound effects with audio-generation models
+- Render text-to-video or image-to-video clips
+- Convert text to speech and speech to text via TTS/STT models
+- Produce text embeddings for search and retrieval workflows
-- Dynamic model selection for chat and image endpoints
+- Dynamic model selection per modality with shared authentication
-- Parameter tuning (temperature, max tokens, top-p, penalties)
+- Parameter tuning (temperature, max tokens, top-p, penalties, etc.)
-- Multiple output formats: raw, full response, messages, or plain text
+- Multiple output formats: raw payloads or curated fields for each modality
-- Flexible image outputs: URLs, base64 data, or raw payloads
 - Credential-based authentication

 ---